-- annual base salary, - · cash and equity bonuses, including the specific goals and amount, - other equity compensation; - employment agreements, severance arrangements, and change in control agreements/provisions, as applicable; - signing bonus or payment of relocation costs, above normal company policy; and - any other material benefits, other than those provided to all employees, compensation or arrangements.
+- annual base salary, - cash and equity bonuses, including the specific goals and amount, - other equity compensation; - · employment agreements, severance arrangements, and change in control agreements/provisions, as applicable; - signing bonus or payment of relocation costs, above normal company policy; and - any other material benefits, other than those provided to all employees, compensation or arrangements.

 The compensation committee serves as the administrator for our 2003 Stock Plan and our 2006 Equity Incentive Plan, as amended and restated April 16, 2007.
-All option grants, including new grants to existing employees and executive officers, as well as grants to new employees, are approved by the compensation committee.
+All stock awards including new grants to existing employees and executive officers, as well as grants to new employees, are approved by the compensation committee.
 The compensation committee is also responsible for annually evaluating the performance of our CEO.

 The compensation committee has the authority to retain its own compensation consultant and to obtain advice and assistance from internal or external legal, accounting or other advisors as it sees fit.
-For example, in 2006, the compensation committee engaged Deloitte Consulting LLP, an independent third-party compensation consultant, to (i) review and assess our annual incentive plans for our executives and (ii) provide feedback regarding proposed employment agreements with certain of our executive officers.
-The compensation committee did not engage an independent third-party compensation consultant in 2007, but has engaged one in 2008.
+For example, the compensation committee engaged an independent third-party compensation consultant, Radford Surveys + Consulting, or Radford, in 2008 to conduct a competitive review and analysis of its current executive compensation program relative to market.